Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Important considerations:

-• Omega-3s have mild blood-thinning effects (usually not problematic but inform your doctor, especially before delivery)
+• Omega-3s have mild blood-thinning effects (usually not problematic but inform doctor, especially before delivery)

 • Continue through pregnancy and breastfeeding for optimal benefits